The West Vancouver Police have proudly served their community for over 110 years.

-Today, Chief Constable Len Goerke leads a West Vancouver Police Department of 100+ people, made up of 79 sworn police members, 20 civilian staff, and 75 community volunteers, operating with a budget of approximately 15.7 million dollars (2019).
+Today, Chief Constable John Lo leads a West Vancouver Police Department of 100+ people, made up of 79 sworn police members, 20 civilian staff, and 75 community volunteers, operating with a budget of approximately $18.08 million dollars (2022).

 The jurisdictional boundaries of the Police Department span 89 square kilometres, running roughly from the Squamish Nation Reserve and Capilano Rd. in the east, to Horseshoe Bay in the west, and north on Highway 99 to the District of West Vancouver boundary at Montizambert Creek, just south of the Village of Lions Bay.

 West Vancouver Police continue to evolve to meet the changing needs of the community using intelligence driven crime suppression techniques that result in West Vancouver continuing to be a much desired place to live and visit.